 How to join as a Fellow or a Member

-The Royal College of Surgeons welcomes membership applications from surgical and dental surgeons all over the work at various stages of their career.
+The Royal College of Surgeons welcomes membership applications from surgical and dental surgeons all over the world at various stages of their career.

 The main route to membership is via the intercollegiate examination process.
 Our Dental and Surgical Examinations Directorate works jointly with our intercollegiate partners to facilitate various professional examinations.
 Success at these examinations enable surgeons and dental surgeons to then apply to become a Fellow or Member of the RCS or its Faculty of Dental Surgeons as appropriate.

 If you are already an established surgeon you can join the College via the following routes:

 Applications can be made to transfer Fellowship or Membership if the appropriate Intercollegiate Examination has been passed and Fellowship or Membership has been granted by another College.
 The appropriate Fellowship examinations are run by The Joint Committee on Intercollegiate Examinations or The Joint Surgical Colleges Fellowship Examination.
 For membership the examination Intercollegiate Membership Examination must have been passed.
 Please email us for the appropriate form.

 Experienced surgeons who have not passed the relevant Fellowship Intercollegiate Specialty Board Examination or Joint Surgical Colleges Fellowship Examinations, but consider they may be otherwise qualify for Fellowship ad eundem of the Royal College of Surgeons of England, may apply through the ad eundem process.

 Applicants who have not passed the Intercollegiate MRCS Examinations, but consider they might, exceptionally, be otherwise qualified for Membership ad eundem of the Royal College of Surgeons of England may apply via the ad eundem process.